The family shareholder

 Those considering marriage should always give thought to entering into a pre nuptial agreement, and this is particularly so where one party has built up a successful business or is considering transferring part ownership to his or her sons or daughters but may be concerned about what impact a future marital breakdown might have and want to try and preserve share ownership to direct (and continuing) family members.
 In such circumstances, it makes sense for the prospective spouse to try and ring-fence/preserve the capital they have accumulated prior to the marriage, in the event of a future divorce.
 Alternatively, they may simply wish to ‘pre-determine’ the scope of a financial settlement on divorce, and try and avoid the stress and cost of contested litigation on the issue later down the line.

-New found wealth can also arise during the course of a marriage, perhaps as a result of a management buy out or sale of the business.
+New-found wealth can also arise during the course of a marriage, perhaps as a result of a management buy out or sale of the business.
 Wealth protection strategies invoked should include consideration of a pre or post nuptial agreement, whether for the recipient of the wealth or for future generations of their family if lifetime estate planning is being undertaken.

 Similarly, in the event of a business restructure, and if consideration is being given to allocating shareholdings to extended family members, pre and post nuptial agreements can be a useful tool to regulate how those shareholdings should be dealt with, should there be a future divorce, in order to best protect the business moving forwards.

-Are pre and post-nuptials agreements legally enforceable?
+Are pre and post-nuptial agreements legally enforceable?

 Similarly, any unmarried couples living together should also consider the legal implications which flow from such a commitment.
+Again, there are differences in the way cohabitants are treated in Scotland compared to England and Wales because of the different legal systems.

 Provided both parties freely enter into a cohabitation agreement, it is drafted carefully with safeguarding criteria adhered to, and both parties provide financial disclosure and receive independent legal advice, there is no reason why such an agreement should not be legally binding.